Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: State variable initialization

 \section{State variable initialization}

-While background exposures in \emph{Scenario B} are directly modeled by adding a constant base rate $\lambda^*_{0,i}(t)$ to $\lambda^*_i(t)$ in the exposure counting processes $N_i(t)$, \eg, to model visits to neighboring regions, there need to be non-degenerate initial conditions when simulating \emph{Scenario A} and for parameter estimation during the same period.
-Since \sars case data is available during this time window, we opt to heuristically compute aggregate initial seed counts for the state variables.
-The starting point of \textit{Scenario A} is selected such that approximately five to ten \sars cases occurred.
-We set the number of initially symptomatic individuals $I^s_{\text{init}} = \sum_{i\in \Vcal} I^s(0)$ equal to the real observed \sars cases in a region at the start date, or scaled proportionally to the population size in an administrative region, and set all to be positively tested.
+During the parameter estimation period, it is necessary to specify initial epidemiological conditions $\mathbb{S}(0)$ that are consistent with the COVID-19 case data used in the objective.
+To this end, we set the number of initially symptomatic individuals $I^s_{\text{init}} = \sum_{i\in \Vcal} I^s(0)$ equal to the real observed COVID-19 cases in a region at the start date, or scaled proportionally to the population size in an administrative region, and set all to be positively tested.
 Based on the above, we seed $I^a_{\text{init}} = \alpha_a / (1-\alpha_a) I^s_{\text{init}}$ individuals to be initially asymptomatic to obtain a proportion of recently estimated $\alpha_a = 0.4$ asymptomatic seeds~\cite{nishiura2020estimation,lavezzo2020suppression,ferretti2020quantifying}.
-Assuming that infectious individuals have exposed $R_0$ others on average, we seed $E_{\text{init}} = R_0 (I^a_{\text{init}} + I^s_{\text{init}})$ initially exposed individuals, using recent estimates of the basic reproduction number of approximately $R_0 = 2.0$ \cite{tindale2020r,who-final-report,ferretti2020quantifying}.
-In a simulation of \textit{Scenario A}, $E_i(0), I^a_i(0), I^s_i(0)$ are seeded uniformly at random following the above heuristic counts.
-Neither asymptomatic nor symptomatic seeds cause further exposures, and no other states are seeded for simplicity.
+Assuming that infectious individuals have exposed $R_0$ others on average, we seed $E_{\text{init}} = R_0 (I^a_{\text{init}} + I^s_{\text{init}})$ initially exposed individuals, using recent estimates of the basic reproduction number of approximately $R_0 \approx 2.0$ \cite{tindale2020r,who-final-report,ferretti2020quantifying}.
+In any simulation done for parameter estimation, $E_i(0), I^a_i(0), I^s_i(0)$ are seeded uniformly at random following the above heuristic counts.
+Neither asymptomatic nor symptomatic seeds cause further exposures, and for simplicity no other states are initially seeded.